 Game on!
 Bring on the laughter when the kids waddle through a game where they look like penguins.
 All you need is two nerf footballs.
 Have the children partner-up.
 The first set of partners must place the ball between their lower legs.
 From a designated starting point, the two penguins must waddle to the finish line without losing their penguin “egg” that is placed between their calves.
 If they drop their egg before the finish line, then they must start over again.
 First person to the finish line wins and then the next group has a turn.

-6. Candy cane balance game
+6. Christmas tree ornament balance game